Alumni

 2019-2021

-Reiri Sono, MD is currently on clinical faculty at UCLA, where she recently completed a fellowship in Molecular and Genetic Pathology.
-She completed an Anatomical/ Clinical Pathology residency at the Mount Sinai Hospital In New York, where she earned the Outstanding Service in Clinical Pathology award.
+Reiri Sono, MD is an Assistant Professor of Pathology Informatics and Molecular Pathology at the University of Texas at Houston McGovern Medical School.
+Dr. Sono has completed a residency in Anatomical/ Clinical Pathology at the Mount Sinai Hospital In New York and a fellowship in Molecular Genetic Pathology at UCLA.
 Her clinical interests center on molecular pathology, cytogenomics, and lab management.
-Building on a strong programming background, Dr. Sono has developed software tools for the molecular genetics group, analyzed COVID-19 premortem/postmortem test correlation, built Epic workbench reports for pathology, and helped develop a project for automated inaccuracy detection on death cerctificate data.
-She additionally helped design and teach the course on introduction to programming in Python for the fellowship.
+During her CI fellowship Dr. Sono developed software tools for the molecular genetics group, analyzed COVID-19 premortem/postmortem test correlation, built Epic workbench reports for pathology, and helped develop a project for automated inaccuracy detection on death certificate data.
+She additionally helped design and teach the course on introduction to programming in Python.
+Dr. Sono's interests include digital pathology AI, digital infrastructure, and molecular pathology test development.

 2018-2020

-Matt Sakumoto, MD currently works at Sutter Health as a virtualist primary care physician and physician informatics champion for the San Francisco region.
-He first became interested in informatics working as a practice facilitator helping small practices and safety net clinic started on EHRs for Meaningful Use.
+Matt Sakumoto, MD currently works at Sutter Health as a virtualist primary care physician and CMIO for the San Francisco region.
+He first became interested in informatics working as a practice facilitator helping small practices and safety net clinics started on EHRs for Meaningful Use.
 He completed internal medicine residency at Mercy Hospital in San Diego (where he assisted in their Epic Go-Live).
 After completing fellowship, he gained experience at multiple telehealth startups and serves as a clinician-advisor to many early-stage companies.
 He is passionate about exploring and expanding the virtual care landscape, and his informatics interests include telehealth, provider workflow optimization, and population health management.

 2016-2018